admin3514/aws-notes/README.md

 <hr>

 **Amazon S3 (Simple Storage Service) :** <br>

 **What is Amazon S3?** <br>
 Amazon S3 (Simple Storage Service) is an object storage service that allows you to store and retrieve any amount of data from anywhere on the internet.
 It is highly scalable, durable, and secure, making it ideal for backups, static website hosting, data lakes, and more. <br>

+**Q. What is the minimum and maximum size of individual objects that you can store in S3**  <br>
+Answer: minimum 0 bytes and the maximum is 5TB.  <br>

 ✅ Amazon S3 is a region specific service. <br>